 At the end of the 1950s, Avedon became displeased with daylight photography and outdoor locations.
 Therefore, he shifted to studio photography, using strobe lighting.

 Video: Richard Avedon interview, 1993

 Richard Avedon’s most famous yet mostly unknown photograph was the 1981 Beekeeper.
 Ron Fischer, a beekeeper, responded to an ad in a national booking journal.
 The ad was looking for a man or a woman willing to be photographed by a “world-famous photographer with bees in his or her body.”

 Richard Avedon himself actually placed the ad on the beekeeping journal.
 Fischer had always wanted to create a “bee beard.”
 In this, a swarm of bees gathers on an individual’s face, attracted by a confined queen bee worn like a charm around one’s neck.
 It sounds quirky, but “it’s just something you do when nothing is going on,” according to Fischer.

-After reading the ad, Fischer sent a Polaroid of himself without bees, to Richard Avedon, and they scheduled to meet in Davis, California, close to the home of Norman E. Gary, an entomologist, who would also take part in the session.
+After reading the ad, Fischer sent a Polaroid of himself without bees to Richard Avedon.
+They scheduled to meet in Davis, California, close to the home of Norman E. Gary, an entomologist, who would also take part in the session.
 They assembled at a tomato farm where Avedon hanged draped a large sheet of white paper on the dark side of a barn.
 Nearby, there were about a quarter-million bees gathered inside a wire mesh “packages.”

 The sight of the bees sent sheer down Fischer’s spine, despite being a beekeeper himself.
 In creating bee beards, they usually use 1 to 2-day old insects, which at that point still have not developed stingers.
 He stated2: